-Is there a connection between LGBTQ mental health and money?
+The connection between LGBTQ mental health and debt stress

-Do you worry about money?
-You’re not alone.
 A recent survey of our community revealed that 82% of LGBTQ couples worry about money at least once a month, with 58% of respondents admitting to feeling anxious at least once a week!
-Mental health and money in the queer community seem to be closely intertwined.
+Mental health and debt stress in the queer community are closely intertwined.

-Hear more about LGBTQ mental health and money on this Queer Money™:
+Learn more about LGBTQ mental health and debt stress:

 Topics covered on LGBTQ mental health and money